Hardware-inspired Continuous Variables Quantum Optical Neural Networks: Benchmarks

 \subsubsection{Moons and circles classification}

-To test the classification skills of the QONN, two toy-example tasks to be tackled are the 2D \emph{moons} and \emph{circles} classification, where the target is to learn a nonlinear boundary that tells apart two different classes of points arranged in a continuous two-dimensional grid.
+To test the classification skills of the QONN model, two toy-example tasks to be tackled are the 2D \emph{moons} and \emph{circles} classification.
+In these problems, the target of the network is to learn a nonlinear boundary that tells apart two different classes of points arranged in a continuous two-dimensional grid.

 These datasets can be generated through \textit{scikit-learn} Python's library by setting different samples and noise levels.
 Specifically, the employed datasets for these benchmarks contain 500 balanced samples of noise $\epsilon=0.1$ for \emph{moons} and $\epsilon=0.05$ for \emph{circles}.
 The training sets are composed of 100 balanced samples---randomly chosen from the dataset---(50 for the validation sets), and the trained model is finally tested with all 500 samples.